elophanteinself/super-fun-game/README.md

 # super-fun-game
+if you are reading this you're already having AMAZING fun right?

+the
+#FUN
-this game is amazing fun einself
+in this is extraordinary!